 I am working at making the holidays manageable for myself this year.
 My first order of action is to enter into the season with no expectations.
 In Al-Anon they have a saying: “Expectations are only premeditated resentments.”
 I usually set the bar so high for myself and others that anything short of perfection is, to me, considered failure.

 This year, I am only doing the parts I enjoy.
 I am keeping it simple.
 I am only attending functions that I want to attend.
 I am only decorating as much or as little as I feel like.
 As for the actual holiday?
-I actively choose to let it play out as it will and not try to orchestrate the kind of day that I can imagine.
-There is not one *right* way to make the holiday special.
+I am actively choosing to let it play out as it will, and I will not try to orchestrate the kind of day that I can imagine.
+There is not one “right” way to make the holiday special.

 We have had holidays in the past where our daughter was not able to be home for various reasons.
 Those holidays were particularly difficult.
-During those times I put her into God’s hands for safe keeping.
+During those times I put her into God’s hands for safekeeping.
 I made a point of getting away by myself for a short time to pray for her, to light a candle, to write down happy memories of times with her.
 Indulging in those memories was a gift that I gave to myself.

 A big issue for me has been the guilt I feel as I move on without my daughter.
 How do you have fun or enjoy anything when someone you love is lost in their disease?
 Figuratively speaking, I keep the porch light on.
-I let her know we love her, we are here if and when she wants to seek help.
-We will do what we can but the reality is that she has to make her journey in her own time and I have to make mine in my own time.
+I let her know we love her, and that we are here if and when she wants to seek help.
+We will do what we can, but the reality is that she has to make her journey in her own time and I have to make mine in my own time.
 I choose now.

-Today I choose to keep it simple.
+Today, I choose to keep it simple.
 I choose to love my daughter as much as she will allow me to.
 I choose to savor special moments with friends and loved ones while I can.
 I choose to enter into this season with no expectations for myself or anyone else.
 I choose to accept each day as it comes with the good and the challenging and see what I can learn from both.
 I choose to keep my heart open.